 My first thought was: “That cannot be true!”
 I mean, the Netherlands are the camping country par excellence.
 But in reality it looks like the rules are very strict.
 In the Netherlands it is not uncommon to be punished with heavy penalties for standing freely.
 Luxembourg is no exception, so that in good conscience only the camping site or an officially designated pitch remains.

-Also in Switzerland free standing is not allowed.
+Free standing is also not allowed in Switzerland.
 Although there may be regional differences with regard to the exact legal situation and its enforcement, standing freely is and remains prohibited.
-In order to lend additional emphasis to this prohibition, there are signs on almost every parking lot that prohibit the parking of motor homes at night.
+In order to lend additional emphasis to this prohibition, there are signs on almost every parking lot that prohibit the parking of motorhomes at night.
 There is, however, one ray of hope: Switzerland has numerous good parking spaces, which are not only beautifully located, but also surprisingly inexpensive in price.

 Unfortunately, there is no precise legislation in the Czech Republic that regulates overnight stays in vehicles.
 In principle, camping is only allowed on designated campsites or pitches, which in turn prohibits wild camping (even though there is no specific legal text on this).
 This regulation also includes free standing with the motorhome.